 You’re at the side of a deserted highway, and you need to change a tire.
 Of course, you don’t have a torque wrench in your trunk.
 So how to get lug nuts just as tight without one?

-Okay, that might sound like the intro to a B grade scary movie, but it could very well be a real scenario.
+Okay, that might sound like the intro to a low-budget scary movie, but it could very well be a real scenario.

 I should note that your tire iron doesn’t need to be a crossbar—4-way—type.
 The single-socket type will work for this method as well.
 As long as the socket fits the lug nuts.

-If you don’t have a crossbar tire iron with your teeny tiny spare tire, I suggest you keep one in your trunk.
-Or get roadside assistance.
-Hint—the tire iron is cheaper but more work.
+If you don’t have a crossbar tire iron with your teeny tiny spare tire, I suggest you keep one in your trunk or get roadside assistance.

-An annual roadside assistance membership might cost about the same as a torque wrench.
-Hint—you’ll pay for the torque wrench once and the membership, well, annually.
+An annual roadside assistance membership might cost the same as a torque wrench, and while you’ll pay for the torque wrench once you’ll be charged for the membership annually.

 Let’s break the process down, step by step.